HarshBathija/EmTa/README.md

 # Description

-This project is a automative system designed for the University's Dining department to keep track of the employee meals, through a check on their clock in, clock out time and no of working hours.
+This project is an automated system designed for the University’s Dining Department to keep track of the employee’s meals, through a check on their clock-in time, clock-out time and number of working hours per week.

-The system provides the Administrators' with a list of employees who did not follow their dining meal rules.
+This system provides the administrator with the list of employees who did not follow their respective dining meal rules.

 ---